Body substance isolation

-Body substance isolation is a practice of isolating all body substances (blood, urine, feces, tears, etc.) of individuals undergoing medical treatment, particularly emergency medical treatment of those who might be infected with illnesses such as HIV, or hepatitis so as to reduce as much as possible the chances of transmitting these illnesses.
+Body substance isolation (BSI) is a practice of isolating all body substances (blood, urine, feces, tears, etc.) of individuals undergoing medical treatment, particularly emergency medical treatment of those who might be infected with illnesses such as HIV or hepatitis so as to reduce as much as possible the chances of transmitting these illnesses.
+This technique was first implemented at Harborview Medical Center in Seattle, Washington.
 BSI is similar in nature to universal precautions, but goes further in isolating workers from pathogens, including substances now known to carry HIV.

 Place of body substance isolation practice in history

-Practice of Universal precautions was introduced in 1985–88.
-In 1987, the practice of Universal precautions was adjusted by a set of rules known as body substance isolation.
-In 1996, both practices were replaced by the latest approach known as standard precautions (health care).
-Nowadays and in isolation, practice of body substance isolation has just historical significance.
+Universal precautions were introduced by the Center for Disease Control and Prevention in 1985 in response to the HIV epidemic.
+In 1987, these guidelines were adjusted by a set of rules known as body substance isolation.
+In 1996, core elements of both universal precautions and BSI were integrated into a practice known as standard precautions.

-Body substance isolation went further than universal precautions in isolating workers from pathogens, including substances now currently known to carry HIV.
-These pathogens fall into two broad categories, bloodborne (carried in the body fluids) and airborne.
-The practice of BSI was common in Pre-Hospital care and emergency medical services due to the often unknown nature of the patient and his/her disease or medical conditions.
-It was a part of the National Standards Curriculum for Prehospital Providers and Firefighters.Types of body substance isolation included:
+BSI went further than universal precautions in isolating workers from pathogens, including substances now currently known to carry HIV.
+These pathogens fall into two broad categories, blood-borne (carried in the body fluids) and airborne.
+The practice of BSI was common in pre-hospital care and emergency medical services due to the often unknown nature of the patient and their disease or medical conditions.
+It was a part of the National Standards Curriculum for Prehospital Providers and Firefighters.
+Types of body substance isolation included: